Lissy93/dashy/docs/authentication.md

 Dashy uses [SHA-256 Hash](https://en.wikipedia.org/wiki/Sha-256), a 64-character string, which you can generate using an online tool, such as [this one](https://passwordsgenerator.net/sha256-hash-generator/) or [CyberChef](https://gchq.github.io/CyberChef/) (which can be self-hosted/ ran locally).

 A hash is a one-way cryptographic function, meaning that it is easy to generate a hash for a given password, but very hard to determine the original password for a given hash.
-This means, that so long as your password is long, strong and unique, it is safe to store it's hash in the clear.
+This means, that so long as your password is long, strong and unique, it is safe to store its hash in the clear.
 Having said that, you should never reuse passwords, hashes can be cracked by iterating over known password lists, generating a hash of each.

 ### Logging In and Out

 Once authentication is enabled, so long as there is no valid token in cookie storage, the application will redirect the user to the login page.
 When the user enters credentials in the login page, they will be checked, and if valid, then a token will be generated, and they can be redirected to the home page.
 If credentials are invalid, then an error message will be shown, and they will remain on the login page.
-Once in the application, to log out the user can click the logout button (in the top-right), which will clear cookie storage, causing them to be redirected back to the login page.
+Once in the application, to log out: the user can click the logout button (in the top-right), which will clear cookie storage, causing them to be redirected back to the login page.

 ### Enabling Guest Access

-With authentication setup, by default no access is allowed to your dashboard without first logging in with valid credentials.
+With authentication set up, by default no access is allowed to your dashboard without first logging in with valid credentials.
 Guest mode can be enabled to allow for read-only access to a secured dashboard by any user, without the need to log in.
 A guest user cannot write any changes to the config file, but can apply modifications locally (stored in their browser).
 You can enable guest access, by setting `appConfig.auth.enableGuestAccess: true`.

 ### Granular Access